-Peer into any professional photography group, webinar, workshop; of any genre, and you’ll soon hear the importance of ‘building a brand’.
-True, this is a key element to success as a pro photographer, however, a brand is nothing without value.
+Peer into any professional photography group, webinar, or workshop; of any genre, and you’ll soon hear the importance of ‘building a brand’.
+True, this is a key element to success as a pro photographer; however, a brand is nothing without value.

-And, being stubborn about the value of your brand; read, your value, is often half the battle when dealing with potential clientele.
+And, being stubborn about the value of your brand, reading your value is often half the battle when dealing with potential clientele.
 Nicole understands this:

-“And, even if you’re light years better people don’t necessarily see that.
+“And, even if you’re light years better, people don’t necessarily see that.
 They might like yours better, but they might think, ‘Oh, hers is fine.
-It’s good enough; they’re both digital files, they’re both photographers.
+It’s good enough; they’re both digital files, and they’re both photographers.
 Surely they’re very equal.’